Tsum Valley Trek Overview

 Plan My TripTsum Valley Trek Cost Includes

-✅Sharing Transportation transfer from Kathmandu to Arughat Bazaar and return.
+- Sharing Transportation transfer from Kathmandu to Arughat Bazaar and return.

-✅All government taxes and company service charges.
+- All the government taxes and company operating charges.

 Tsum Valley Trek Cost Excludes

-❌Fee of visa for Nepal.
+- International airfare and Fee of visa for Nepal.

-❌laundry or any other program which are not mentioned by the company.
+- Personal expenses for bar and beverages bills, bottle of water, desserts, extra porters, shower, laundry or any other program which are not mentioned by the company.

-❌Airfare to come Nepal or return back to your own country.
+- Airfare to come Nepal or return back to your own country.

-❌If you want to stay for extra nights in a certain destination.
+- If you want to stay for extra nights in a certain destination,. personal Insurance for health and travel

 Upcoming Departures

-Tsum Valley Trek FAQs
+Write a ReviewTsum Valley Trek FAQs

 Why am I going to trek with Nepal Holiday?